-You can expect about 3 and a half hours of exploration aboard a modern catamaran, led by a local guide who will provide live commentary about the wildlife you are seeing.
+You can expect about 2.5 of exploration aboard a modern catamaran, led by a local guide who will provide live commentary about the wildlife you are seeing.

-The only thing that isn’t included are snacks and drinks, but you can enjoy one of the many cafes and restaurants on land before or after your tour.
+The only things that aren’t included are snacks and drinks, but you can enjoy one of the many cafes and restaurants on land before or after your tour.
 The seafood is amazing, as you might expect!

-Since this is such a popular tour, you should book in online here in advance to secure your place!
+Since this is such a popular tour, you should book online here in advance with FREE cancellation to secure your place!

 Whale Watching Tour by Boat from Christchurch (to Kaikoura)